-Engaging a digital marketing agency is a big step and a huge investment, with many companies offering packages at eye-watering prices.
-The market in Singapore is pretty saturated and people are wary of the small agencies that claim to be a one-stop shop for everything.
+Engaging a digital marketing agency can be a big step and a huge investment, with many companies offering packages at eye-watering prices.
+The market in Singapore is fairly saturated and people are wary of the small agencies that claim to be a one-stop shop for everything.
 Some of my clients and friends who have worked with agencies even complain that they overpromise and underdeliver.

 Others say that agencies maximise their chances of winning by submitting low bids, but after signing the contract, they pressure the clients to “top up” more to gain access to even the basic deliverables.
 Agencies, on the other hand, complain that clients steal their ideas and make them their own without payment, or credit of acknowledgement.